 6. Do You Drink More Than Seven Alcoholic Beverages Per Week?

 The effect of alcohol on magnesium levels is similar to the effect of diuretics: it lowers magnesium available to the cells by increasing the excretion of magnesium by the kidneys.
-In studies, clinical magnesium deficiency was found in 30% of alcoholics.
+In studies, clinical magnesium deficiency was found in

 7. Do You Take Calcium Supplements Without Magnesium?